Use data to drive decisions

 We believe you shouldn’t have to compromise if you want to pursue a rigorous MSDS program without disrupting your life or job.
 Our online MSDS program is rigorous, but flexible with timing.
 It is time-tested, well-known, and taught by professors with vast experience in industry and academia.

 The MSDS curriculum is tightly prescribed.
 Courses are interdisciplinary and taught by faculty at the School of Data Science and from across the University of Virginia.
-Several large data sets are used between courses to increase the program’s cohesion, and students work consistently in teams throughout, building strong relationships with their peers and faculty mentors.
+Several large data sets are used between courses to increase the program’s cohesion, and The Online M.S. in Data Science (MSDS) offers an integrated curriculum centered on excellence in data science that features interdisciplinary study and practical, hands-on learning projects.
+Designed outside the traditional curricular structure, the MSDS is a forward-looking blueprint of the world in which data science plays an increasingly important role.

 At the conclusion of the MSDS program, students address an important data science challenge through a sponsored team capstone project.
 Projects connect you with corporate and government partners who present unique challenges for you to tackle through hands-on learning.
 By applying the tools and techniques learned in the classroom, you gain real-world experience while providing the sponsoring organization valuable data-driven insights and solutions.